pskaarup/yet-another-node-webkit-seed/README.md

 * Make sure gulpfile.js is windows compatible
 * Maybe use [yeoman.io](http://yeoman.io/) to write a generator
 * Setup testing part of skeleton
-    * Wireup karma etc. for e2e and unit (done) - TODO write an example test
+    *  write an example test
     *  Protractor - TODO Find plugin for chromium execution, or use phantomJS
 * VERY IMPORTANT: Figure out how to concat `coffee/**/*.coffee` with sourcemaps into a single file!

     This is to allow for a file for each directive, filter, etc. This will make the code more readable